-Based on the Act, the construction of new settlement and the urban drainage that will be supported under Component 1 is required to develop an EIA.
-As under this component, multiple residential building will be developed on a greenfield site and the construction of urban drainage will have impacts on water sources.
-However, an EIA is not required for the upgrade of existing settlements that will be supported under Component 2.
-The implementation of an EIA is guided by the Environment Regulation No.102 of 2012 which is explained below.
+Based on the Act, the construction of a new settlement and the urban drainage that will be supported under Component 1 will require an ESIA.
+Under Component 1, multiple residential building will be developed on a greenfield site and the construction of urban drainage will have impacts on water sources.
+An EIA may be required by Vanuatu Department of Environmental Protection and Conservation (DEPC) for the off-site drainage works involved in the upgrade of existing settlements under Component 2.
+Component 2 concept design proposes new drainage works to receiving waters in the Tagabe River and Erakor Bay and First Lagoon.
+The DEPC will request a Preliminary Environmental Assessment (PEA), which will determine if a full EIA is required by DEPC for the proposed works.